Posted by Roberta Grimes • January 16, 2015 • 0 Comment

 Fortunately I’m writing in the United States, so I’m able to share this wonderful, respectful TED talk in which David Chalmers proposes the possibility that consciousness, you know, just might be primary after all.
 And a blog post about it to boot.

 People tell me they enjoy the links I share, so here is one while we’re at it that further illustrates the primacy of consciousness.
 “Terminal lucidity” is a term lately coined to refer to the fact that many of those whose brains are entirely fried before death will recover astonishing abilities as their bodies begin to die.
 There are a number of reports of end-stage Alzheimer’s patients and others who were helpless or even comatose unexpectedly becoming aware and chatting normally with those around them in the minutes before their deaths.
-No problem at all for you and me to explain, since the mind as it disengages from the body simply is regaining the powers that had been suppressed by the damagedorigin_4290962747 brain’s faulty wiring.
+No problem at all for you and me to explain, since the mind as it disengages from the body simply is regaining the powers that had been suppressed by the damaged brain’s faulty wiring.
 But entirely beyond the ken of mainstream scientists.
 An endless bounty of such peculiarities will be more readily understood once the faulty dogma of atheistic materialism is shown to be a train to nowhere, and scientists return after more than a century to trying to figure out what is true.

 David Chalmers calls the question of why we even have conscious awareness to be the “hard problem” of consciousness.
 And hard it certainly is!
 Mainstream scientists cannot begin to learn anything important about human consciousness until they stop looking for consciousness in the brain, and instead follow the lead of brilliant researchers like Chalmers and the immortal Max Planck and begin to investigate the possibility that human consciousness might be important, after all.